-- It is recognised by Lewknor Primary that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school. - Lewknor Primary identifies that the issues can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - o conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and DDSL have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2019. - Lewknor Primary recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2019 and EYFS 2019 has appropriate policies in place that are shared and understood by all members of the school community.
-Further information about specific approaches relating to this can be found in the school's Mobile Phone policy, which can be found in the staff room. - Lewknor Primary will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision. - Lewknor Primary acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our approach to online safety.
-Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken.
+- It is recognised by Lewknor Church of England Primary School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school. - Lewknor Church of England Primary School identifies that the issues can be broadly categorised into three areas of risk:

+- o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2020. - Lewknor Church of England Primary School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2020 and EYFS 2019 has appropriate policies in place that are shared and understood by all members of the school community.
+Further information about specific approaches relating to this can be found in the schools Mobile Phone and Camera Policy which can be found in the headteacher's office. - As schools and colleges increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.
+Lewknor Church of England Primary School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision. - Lewknor Church of England Primary School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our approach to online safety.
+Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken. - Lewknor Church of England Primary School acknowledges where children are being asked to learn online at home the department has provided advice to support schools and colleges do so safely.
+Please see Annex 9 (Covid-19) for guidance on Virtual Lessons.

-Lewknor Primary will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.
+Lewknor Church of England Primary School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.